ribbybibby/terraform-provider-hiera/README.md

 This is useful for providing configuration values in an environment with a high level of dimensionality or for making values from an existing Puppet deployment available in Terraform.

+It only supports the deprecated Hiera v3.
+For version 5 support, see [terraform-provider-hiera5](https://gitlab.com/sbitio/terraform-provider-hiera5).

 ## Requirements
 * [Terraform](https://www.terraform.io/downloads.html) 0.10.x
 * [Go](https://golang.org/doc/install) 1.9 (to build the provider plugin)